Longhorns on the Hill

 Since 2015, UT Advocates have held an annual event to engage with top decision-makers at the federal level about higher education in our country.

-Join us to virtually connect with members of Congress and share the impact of your UT Austin education.
+Join us from your home, office, or home office to virtually meet with members of Congress and share the impact of your UT Austin education.

-Throughout the week, tune in to hear UT faculty and alumni discuss the value of their UT educations and the importance of advocacy through a series of live interviews.
+During Longhorns on the Hill 2020 we heard from UT faculty and alumni as they discussed the value of their UT educations and the importance of advocacy through a series of live interviews.

 Vice Admiral (Dr.) Raquel Cruz Bono

 Director, Washington State’s COVID-19 Health System Response Management; BA ’79; Life Member; Distinguished Alumna